Simon Davidmann President & CEO of Imperas Software elected as Chair of the OpenHW Verification Task Group

 Imperas leadership in the RISC-V Verification Ecosystem recognized in the expanded OpenHW Verification Task Group charter to lead the RISC-V community in adapting to the challenges of RISC-V processor verification

-Oxford, United Kingdom, December 5th, 2022 — Imperas Software Ltd., the leader in RISC-V simulation solutions, today announced that Simon Davidmann has been elected as Chair of the OpenHW Verification Task Group (VTG) with an expanded charter to drive the developing verification infrastructure and methodologies applicable to all RISC-V adopters.
+Oxford, United Kingdom – December 12, 2022 – Imperas Software Ltd., the leader in RISC-V simulation solutions, today announced that Simon Davidmann has been elected as Chair of the OpenHW Verification Task Group (VTG) with an expanded charter to drive the developing verification infrastructure and methodologies applicable to all RISC-V adopters.

 The OpenHW group was founded on the premise that to enable the broad adoption of open-source hardware IP requires high-quality industrial-grade verification.
 Following the first CORE-V processor released with industrial strength verification, the CV32E40P, the CORE-V roadmap of new cores requires improvements in verification productivity, including the reuse of the verification IP and infrastructure.
 Under the new leadership, these improvements in standards and methodologies will be available to all developers working with open-source or commercial RISC-V implementations.